Mahmud of Ghazni

 Highly Persianized, Mahmud continued the bureaucratic, political, and cultural customs of his predecessors, the Samanids.
 He established the ground for a future Persianate state in Punjab, particularly centered on Lahore, a city he conquered.
 His capital of Ghazni evolved into a significant cultural, commercial, and intellectual centre in the Islamic world, almost rivalling the important city of Baghdad.
 The capital appealed to many prominent figures, such as al-Biruni and Ferdowsi.

 Mahmud ascended the throne at the age of 27 upon his father's death, albeit after a brief war of succession with his brother Ismail.
 He was the first ruler to hold the title Sultan ("authority"), signifying the extent of his power while at the same time preserving an ideological link to the suzerainty of the Abbasid Caliphs.
-During his rule, he invaded and plundered the richest cities and temple towns, such as Mathura and Somnath, in medieval India seventeen times, and used the booty to build his capital in Ghazni.
+During his rule, he invaded medieval Punjab 17 times and plundered the richest cities and temple towns, such as Mathura and Somnath, and used the booty to build his capital in Ghazni.